Trofogol/vagrant-api-environment/README.md

 # Description

 This is a sample set of configs to create virtual machine "api-vm" by Vagrant and provision it by Ansible.
+It prepares [this project](https://github.com/Trofogol/sample-http-api) to run via uWSGI (launched as daemon).

 ## Requirements

+> Built on Ubuntu 18

 - Python3
 - [Vagrant](https://www.vagrantup.com/intro/getting-started/install.html)